-- Data transfer costs: There's a charge for data egress, even if the virtual network is in the same datacenter.
+- Data transfer costs: There's a charge for data egress, even if the VNet is in the same datacenter.
 Those charges are described in Data Transfer pricing details.

 - VPN gateway costs: There's a cost to the virtual network gateway that's required for the point-to-site VPN.
 For more information, see VPN gateway pricing.